yugabyte/yugabyte-db/docs/content/latest/admin/ysql-dump.md

 ### --serializable-deferrable

-Use a serializable transaction for the dump to ensure that the snapshot used is consistent with later database states by waiting for a point in the transaction stream at which no anomalies can be present, so that there is no risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.
+Use a `serializable` transaction for the dump to ensure that the snapshot used is consistent with later database states by waiting for a point in the transaction stream at which no anomalies can be present, so that there is no risk of the dump failing or causing other transactions to roll back with a `serialization_failure`.

 If there are active read-write transactions, the maximum wait time until the start of the dump will be `50ms` (based on the default [`--max_clock_skew_usec`](../../../admin/yb-tserver.md) for YB-TServer and YB-Master services.)
 If there are no active read-write transactions when `ysql_dump` is started, this option will not make any difference.
 Once running, performance with or without the switch is the same.

-### --snapshot
+### --snapshot=*snapshotname*

 Use the specified synchronized snapshot when making a dump of the database.
 This option is useful when needing to synchronize the dump with a logical replication slot or with a concurrent session.
 In the case of a parallel dump, the snapshot name defined by this option is used rather than taking a new snapshot.

 ### --strict-names

-Require that each schema ([`--schema`](#schema-n)) and table ([`--table`](#table-t)) qualifier match at least one schema or table in the database to be dumped.
+Require that each schema (`--schema` and table (`--table`) qualifier match at least one schema or table in the database to be dumped.
 Note that if none of the schema or table qualifiers find matches, `ysql_dump` will generate an error even without `--strict-names`.

-This option has no effect on [`--exclude-schema`](#exclude-schema), `-T` | `--exclude-table`, or `--exclude-table-data`.
+This option has no effect on `--exclude-schema`, `--exclude-table`, or `--exclude-table-data`.
 An exclude pattern failing to match any objects is not considered an error.

 ### --use-set-session-authorization

 Output SQL-standard `SET SESSION AUTHORIZATION` statements instead of `ALTER OWNER` statements to determine object ownership.
 This makes the dump more standards-compatible, but depending on the history of the objects in the dump, might not restore properly.
 Also, a dump using `SET SESSION AUTHORIZATION` statements will certainly require superuser privileges to restore correctly, whereas `ALTER OWNER` statements requires lesser privileges.

-**Syntax**

 ### -? | --help